Habit Formation: The Complete Science-Backed Guide

 If you don't actually experience a reward after the behavior, the habit loop won't close.
 This is why habits tied to intrinsic rewards (curiosity, enjoyment, genuine benefit) last longer than those driven by external pressure.

-Reward schedules matter too - variable rewards are more powerful than fixed rewards for maintaining behavior over time.
+Reward schedules matter too.
+Variable rewards are more powerful than fixed rewards for maintaining behavior over time.

-Evidence-Based Strategies for Habit Formation
+What Are the Evidence-Based Strategies for Habit Formation?

 Habit Stacking